atduskgreg/ReCode_Project/README.md

 HOW TO USE THIS REPO
 --------------------
 If you would like to contribute, follow these steps:
+(for a great example see Kyle McDonald's project: https://github.com/matthewepler/ReCode_Project/tree/master/Computer_Graphics_and_Art/v2n3/10_Random_Squares-William_Kolomyjec )

 1. Dowload the pdfs from the Downloads section in this repo.